voxpupuli/puppet-zabbix/README.md

 The following parameters is only needed when `manage_resources` is set to true:
 * `monitored_by_proxy`: When an agent is monitored via an proxy, enter the name of the proxy.
 The name is found in the webinterface via: Administration -> DM.
 If it isn't monitored by an proxy or `manage_resources` is false, this parameter can be empty.
 * `agent_use_ip`: Default is set to true.
 Zabbix server (or proxy) will connect to this host via ip instead of fqdn.
 When set to false, it will connect via fqdn.
-* `zbx_group`: Name of the hostgroup on which the agent will be installed.
-There can only be one hostgroup defined and should exists in the webinterface.
-Default: Linux servers
+* `zbx_groups`: An array of hostgroups where this host needs to be added.
+Default (Array): 'Linux servers'
+* `zbx_group_create`: Default is set to true.
+Creates the Host Groups in Zabbix when they do not exist yet.
+When set to false you have to make sure the Host Group exists in Zabbix
 * `zbx_templates`: Name of the templates which will be assigned when agent is installed.
 Default (Array): 'Template OS Linux', 'Template App SSH Service'

 There are some more zabbix specific parameters, please check them by opening the manifest file.